brendanjcrowe/game_of_life/README.md

 - `--fill-ratio R`: Set the ratio of live cells for random initialization (default: 0.2)
 - `--save FILENAME`: Save the animation to the specified file

+### Game Modes

+#### Standard Mode (Default)
+The classic Conway's Game of Life with the standard rules:
+1. Any live cell with 2 or 3 live neighbors survives
+2. Any dead cell with exactly 3 live neighbors becomes alive
+3. All other cells die or stay dead

+#### Agent-Based Mode
+In this mode, each live cell is an intelligent agent that can take actions:

+- `--agent-based`: Enable agent-based mode
+- `--random-actions`: Use random action selection for agents (default)
+- `--show-agents`: Show agent actions in visualization (arrows and circles)

+##### Agent Actions
+Each live cell can take one of 9 possible actions:
+1. **Grow** in one of 8 directions (N, NE, E, SE, S, SW, W, NW)
+2. **Fortify** itself for protection

+##### Agent-Based Rules
+1. If 3+ cells choose to "grow" into a dead cell, that cell becomes alive
+2. If a live cell is "grown into," it increases its effective neighbor count by 1
+3. The "fortify" action makes a cell more protected:
+   - It can survive with one more neighbor than usual (4 instead of 3)
+   - It can survive with one less neighbor than usual (1 instead of 2)

 ### Pattern Options

 - `--random`: Initialize with random cells (default)